 Essential Greenland: Southern Coasts & Disko Bay

-Enjoy an in-depth exploration of one of Greenland's most remote regions with the Essential Greenland: Southern Coasts and Disko Bay expedition.
-As you cruise around this enchanting island, sailing from the icy waters of the little-visited east coast, down to the lush southern tip and up to the charming communities and glaciers of the west coast, spectacular, unspoiled wonders await wherever you go.
+Enjoy an in-depth exploration of one of Greenland's most remote regions as you cruise around this enchanting island, sailing from the icy waters of the little-visited east coast, down to the lush southern tip and up to the charming communities and glaciers of the west coast.

-Highlights Include: • Search for iconic arctic wildlife, such as whales, seals and seabirds • Explore the Ilulissat Icefjord and Kujataa farming communities, both UNESCO World Heritage Sites • Meet locals and experience traditional Inuit settlements • Visit Norse historical sites and learn about this fascinating culture • Cruise in a Zodiac to explore icebergs, glaciers, fjords and more • Immerse yourself in the icy realm of the Arctic with optional kayaking adventures
+Highlights include: Search for iconic arctic wildlife, such as whales, seals and seabird, explore the Ilulissat Icefjord and Kujataa farming communities, meet locals and experience traditional Inuit settlements, visit Norse historical sites and learn about this fascinating culture, cruise in a Zodiac to explore icebergs, glaciers, fjords and more.

-Day 1: Arrive in Reykjavik, Iceland Arrive in the Icelandic capital and make your way to your included hotel.
+Day 1: Reykjavik, Iceland Arrive in the Icelandic capital and make your way to your included hotel.
 You will have the day to explore the city on your own.

 Day 2: Embarkation Day in Reykjavik This afternoon, you'll board your vessel and begin your expedition.
 Get ready for a great adventure ahead!

-One location we hope to visit if conditions allow is Skjoldungen, where you'll cruise between the mountains to view glaciers deep within the fjords surrounding this island.
-The narrow part of the fjord provides an ideal place to put our Zodiacs in the water for a more indepth exploration.
+One location you might visit if conditions allow is Skjoldungen, where you'll cruise between the mountains to view glaciers deep within the fjords surrounding this island.
+The narrow part of the fjord provides an ideal place to put the Zodiacs in the water for a more in-depth exploration.

 If conditions allow, you may also visit the site of an abandoned Inuit settlement, whose inhabitants were relocated to larger, more accessible towns around 1961.
 Exploring ashore, you'll experience a true arctic ghost town, complete with abandoned buildings, furniture and even shoes!
 Hiking the rugged terrain rewards with impressive views of snow-capped mountains, deep green waters and the surprisingly colorful arctic tundra.
 This site is prone to insects, however, so have your spray or netting at the ready.